hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/018_prana.md

 of the phenomena intruding themselves in this small limit are outside of this limit.
 The mind can exist on a still higher plane, the superconscious.
-When the mind has attained to that state, which is called Samâdhi — perfect concentration, superconsciousness — it goes beyond the limits of reason, and comes face to face with facts which no instinct or reason can ever know.
+When the mind has attained to that state, which is called Samādhi — perfect concentration, superconsciousness — it goes beyond the limits of reason, and comes face to face with facts which no instinct or reason can ever know.
 All manipulations of the subtle forces of the body, the different manifestations of Prana, if trained, give a